Filing A Trucking Accident Claim

-- that the driver and/or owner of the semi-truck owed the injured motorist a legal duty;
+- the driver and/or owner of the semi-truck owed the injured motorist a legal duty;

-- that the driver or owner breached that legal duty;
+- the driver or owner breached that legal duty;

-- that the motorist’s injuries were caused by the driver or owner’s breach of the legal duty.
+- the motorist’s injuries were caused by the driver or owner’s breach of the legal duty.